anindya-jana/CMU-VLA-Challenge/README.md

 For each question, both re-exploration on system launch and question answering will be timed.
 Timing will begin immediately at system startup.
 Each question has a total time limit of **10 minutes** for exploration and question answering combined, regardless of the test scene.
 Exceeding the time limit for a certain question incurs a penalty on the initial score calculated for the question.
 Finishing before the allotted time for a question earns bonus points on that question, which will be used to break ties between teams with similar initial scores.

-## Challenge FAQ
-Any questions regarding the challenge can be asked by opening a Github issue with the "question" label.
-We encourage you to use this feature so that multiple members of the team can see the question.
-Questions specific to your team situation can be emailed to haochen4@andrew.cmu.edu or other challenge organizers.
-Frequently asked questions will be posted here.

-1. Are multiple submissions allowed?

-    Yes, there is no limit to the number of submissions allowed during the competition.
-The submission form is set up to allow multiple submissions and we will take your highest scoring one.

-2. What are the time constraints for completing the task?

-    Please check the [timing](#timing) section.

-3. Any restrictions on the usage of LLMs/VLMs/APIs?

-    There are no restrictions on using LLMs, VLMs, or online APIs.
-Any model can be used, however, keep in mind that we will need to be able to run your code and if it needs to query online APIs during runtime, you will have to provide your access token in your code.

-4. What is the docker size limit?

-    The size limitation depends on the machine we use to run evaluation.
-The specs for the machine can be found [HERE](https://simplynuc.com/product/nuc13rngi9-full/?gad_source=1&gclid=CjwKCAjwiaa2BhAiE[%E2%80%A6]g4P7AnhLOZQVIoVC9croO7-i74DfuezIOztALzi5RVJ3jv3bxoCxmEQAvD_BwE).

-5. How will real-robot evaluation work?

-   All submissions will first be evaluated in simulation first.
-Valid submissions will then be evaluated on the real-robot system and teams will be invited to schedule a timeslot and connect remotely to assist with the integration and evaluation.

-6. Will ground-truth semantics be provided in the real-robot evaluation?

-   Yes, ground-truth semantics will be provided in the real-world scene as well.
-Participants have a choice whether to use ground-truth semantics in their final submission or not and indicate this in the submission form.
-Methods that use it vs. methods that do not will be scored differently.

-8. How will presentation at the IROS workshop work?

-   All evaluation will be conducted prior to the IROS conference.
-The top 3 teams will be contacted with the opportunity to present their method either in-person or remotely.

 ## Acknowledgements
 Thank you to [AlphaZ](https://alpha-z.ai/) for sponsoring the challenge for 2025!
 Their generous support enables us to provide the top three teams with a cash prize.